microsoft/PowerToys/README.md

 ### File explorer add-ons

 - Fixed a bug where modules depending on WebView2 would be limited to opening files smaller than 2 MB.
 Now the resulting html is generated into a temporary file before presenting it.
-- Add a viewBox attribute to svgs that don't have one so that the preview tries to show the whole image.
+- Add a viewBox attribute to svg files that don't have one so that the preview tries to show the whole image.
 - Remove scrollbar that was showing when rendering svg thumbnails.

 ### Keyboard Manager